 - Optional step: cut a slit length-wise into the top of a cooked sweet potato and fill with the brown sugar and cinnamon butter, place marshmallows into the cavity and then broil at 450 degrees for 20-30 seconds, until the marshmallows have browned to your preference.
 Enjoy!
 Keep scrolling for notes and photos.

 Most recipes don’t recommend extra water in the crockpot other than the moisture left behind from rinsing the sweet potatoes.
 I personally found clean up to be easier if I added a splash of water.
-Feel free to try out the method of your choice!

 The Brown sugar and cinnamon butter can be prepped ahead and left at room temperature (to keep its softness) for 1-2 days.